OAuth2 client

 Target

-A target is a device one can assign software to. (a.k.a.
+A target is a device to which software can be assigned. (a.k.a.
 Controller)

 Target Attributes

-Attributes are key-value based meta data information send by a target and stored within the Rollouts server.
-On the server-side they can be used for identification and classification of targets based on their properties, e.g. hardware revision, serial number.
+Attributes are key-value metadata sent by a target and stored on the Rollouts server.
+On the server side, they can be used to identify and classify targets based on their properties, e.g., hardware revision and serial number.

 Target Filter